 National Center for Safety Initiatives (NCSI) is the country's leading resource for background screening services for non-profit and youth serving organizations.
 NCSI was created in cooperation with the National Council of Youth Sports with the mission of eradicating harm and protecting organizations from loss and is 100% focused on helping organizations who serve Non-Profits, Youth and Vulnerable Populations.

-NCSI is the choice of many of the greatest, most reputable sports organizations in the world including the United States Olympic Committee.
+NCSI is the choice of many of the greatest, most reputable sports organizations in the world.
 The comprehensive background screening programs offered by NCSI have saved thousands of people from harm and millions of dollars in losses to organizations.
 NCSI is the only background screening company endorsed by National Council of Youth Sports and licensed to use their Recommended Guidelines (below).

 NCYS has developed a new NCYS Child Safety Packet as a valuable resource and essential tools for those who participate in the amateur youth sports/youth serving industry.
 NCYS, through this gold standard of best practices national template, seeks to establish the minimum industry standard that a youth-serving organization should incorporate when establishing its own policy to protect the interests of youth participants within the organization.

 NCYS Recommended Guidelines, 2nd edition, The Gold Standard of Best Practices for Background Screening and Managing Risk In Nonprofit Youth-Serving Organizations© were created to assist those responsible for the children in youth programs to no longer have to reinvent the wheel of minimum standards for policies, procedures, and best practices.